 What is Brazil known for and what can we learn about the country?

-Brazil is a country that’s filled with history, religion, culture, sports, and incredible people.
+Brazil is known as the largest country in South America that is filled with history, religion, culture, sports, and incredible people.

 It’s surrounded by Amazon rain forest and tropical oceans, so the variety of fauna and flora is truly incredible.